fj-gruenewald/eazyffmpeg-android-app/README.md

 ## Installation and Usage

-The [User Manual](https://github.com/fj-gruenewald/eazyffmpeg-android-app/wiki/User-Manual) has detailed Information on how to use the Application.
+The [User Manual EN](https://github.com/fj-gruenewald/eazyffmpeg-android-app/wiki/User-Manual-EN) has detailed Information on how to use the Application.

 <br/>